SAP-samples/teched2023-DA285v/exercises/ex4/README.md

 ![](images/ratios.png)

-Now, we use the Predictive Analysis Library (PAL) to run k means clustering on this raw data.
+Now, we use the Predictive Analysis Library (PAL) to run k-means clustering on this raw data.
 The result is a set of clusters, in which areas with similar landuse characteristics (=occupany class distibution) are grouped.

 ## Exercise 4.1 Prepare data<a name="41"></a>

 To run a PAL algorithm, we need to prepare some metadata and configuration parameters.
-The metadata tells the algoithm which features to use, the configuration provides a handle on partially optional algorithm parameters.
+The metadata tells the algoithm which features to use, the configuration provides a handle on (partially optional) algorithm parameters.

 First, we just expose all features in our raw data via a SQL view.
 ```SQL